 In all the restaurants we went to, we left feeling satisfied with the food served.
 We enjoyed some Middle Eastern fare, American fast food, American brunch, and even Vietnamese cuisine.
 We are happy to say we loved all of them.
 Check out our review below to see where you should have your meals when in Dubai!

-For your convenience, refer to this list of attractions you should head to while in Dubai!
+For your convenience, refer to this list of places you should head to for a meal while in Dubai!

 1. Arabian Tea House Restaurant and Cafe